wonmaungthein/directory-of-services/script/Doc.md

+# How to run the script

+ - npm start

 # Converting the spreadsheet data to JSON format

 - We use the file data.js in our script folder to convert the spreadsheet data to JSON format.